snapshot-labs/snapshot-strategies/src/strategies/aura-vlaura-vebal/README.md

 In this example, the user has 20k veBAL voting power as they own 20% of the vlAURA voting power.

+_Note: When depositing to the auraLocker, a user does not receive vlAURA until the next epoch has begun (Thursday at 00:00 UTC)_

 ## Params

 - `auraLocker` - (**Required**, `string`) Address of AuraLocker (vlAURA) contract